Table of Contents

 - Any new issues that might have arisen after severe weather events

-Settlement day marks the culmination of the home-buying journey when all parties involved come together to finalize the transaction.
-Buyers must bring necessary documents, identification, and funds required for closing costs and down payment.
+Settlement day marks the home-buying journey’s culmination when all parties come together to finalize the transaction.
+Buyers must bring necessary documents, identification, and funds for closing costs and down payment.

 Settlement day tips include: